Table of contents

 Every cell in your body depends on mitochondria to convert nutrients into ATP, the molecule that powers virtually every biological process.
 As mitochondria age or become damaged by oxidative stress, ATP production declines.
 You feel this as fatigue, brain fog, and reduced physical endurance.

 Methylene blue acts as an alternative electron carrier in the mitochondrial electron transport chain.
-When complex I or complex III of the chain becomes inefficient. . . as happens during ageing or under metabolic stress. . . methylene blue can shuttle electrons directly to complex IV (cytochrome c oxidase), well bypassing the bottleneck.
+When complex I or complex III of the chain becomes inefficient — as happens during ageing or under metabolic stress — methylene blue can shuttle electrons directly to complex IV (cytochrome c oxidase), effectively bypassing the bottleneck.
 The result is restored ATP production even when parts of the chain are underperforming.

-A study published in Biochemical Pharmacology shown that low-dose methylene blue increased mitochondrial complex IV activity and oxygen consumption in neuronal cells, confirming its role as a mitochondrial enhancer rather than a simple stimulant (PubMed: 28431949).
+A review published in Biochemical Pharmacology describes how low-dose methylene blue supports mitochondrial respiration by cycling electrons to cytochrome c oxidase (complex IV), acting as a mitochondrial enhancer rather than a simple stimulant (PubMed: 24316434).
 This process explains why users frequently report steadier energy throughout the day — not a caffeine-like spike, but a sustained improvement in baseline vitality.

 For daily mitochondrial support, a precisely dosed capsule makes consistent intake simple.
 The NooBlue Ultimate Methylene Blue Capsules (60 × 5 mg) deliver a standardised 5 mg per capsule, removing the guesswork associated with liquid dosing.